asinghgaba/fractpy/docs/tutorial/index.rst

 ------------------

 Let us now see how to plot fractal for this function using FractPy, but first we need to install it.
-FractPy requires the following things on your
-computer:

-- Python 3.6 or greater
+FractPy requires Python 3.6 or greater, so assuming you have it, to install FractPy:
-- NumPy
-- SymPy
-- Matplotlib

-To install FractPy:

 - On Mac OSX or linux open a terminal;
 - On Windows open the Command prompt or similar